 Liberty J. Weyandt is a Partner and Chair of the Family Law Practice Group at The Lynch Law Group.
-She concentrates her practice on family matters including divorce, equitable distribution, support, child custody, and prenuptial and postnuptial agreements.
-Liberty has more than 19 years of experience litigating various family matters in several Pennsylvania counties, including Allegheny and Butler counties.
+Liberty has more than 22 years of experience litigating divorce, equitable distribution, custody, and support matters throughout several Pennsylvania counties, including Allegheny, Beaver, Butler, Washington, and Westmoreland counties.

-In addition to extensive, traditional litigation experience, she is also a trained Collaborative Law attorney and Mediator.
-Through the Collaborative Process Liberty has been helping clients resolve disputes respectfully, without going to Court, for more than ten years.
+In addition to extensive, traditional litigation experience, she is also a trained Collaborative Law attorney and Mediator with over fifteen years of experience in alternative dispute resolution techniques.
+When possible, she is passionate about helping families in transition resolve disputes respectfully, without going to Court, and with creative customization to each client’s individual interests and goals.

-Liberty’s collaborative practice is not limited to family matters, as probate and employment matters can also be handled collaboratively.
-She has significant experience assisting clients with estate planning and probate, as well as employment matters.
+In addition to family law, Liberty has significant experience assisting clients with estate planning and probate, as well as employment-related matters.

-Liberty is a founding member of “The Collaborative Law Association of Southwestern Pennsylvania (CLASP), where she currently serves as the Civil Committee Vice-Chair.
-She is also a member of the Allegheny County Bar Association and has served as Chair of the Collaborative Committee.
-Liberty has been recognized for exceptional service and professional achievement by Best Lawyers in America, Pennsylvania Super Lawyers, and Martindale-Hubbell.
+Liberty is a founding member of “The Collaborative Law Association of Southwestern Pennsylvania (CLASP)” and a member of the International Academy of Collaborative Professionals (IACP).
+She is also a member of the Allegheny County & Butler Bar Associations and frequently speaks on various family law and estate planning topics.
+Liberty has been repeatedly recognized for exceptional service and professional achievement by Best Lawyers in America, Pennsylvania Super Lawyers, and Martindale-Hubbell.

 Liberty resides in Hampton Township with her family, where she is actively involved in the community.
-She is a current Board Member of Treasure House Fashions and is the President of the Hampton Band Alumni Association, which she created as a non-profit in 2017.
+She is a current Board Member of the Hampton Band Association and is the President of the Hampton Band Alumni Association, which she created as a non-profit in 2017.
 She also contributes as a volunteer with various children and youth ministries at St. Paul’s United Methodist Church, where she served for many years as a lay-leader and as Secretary of Church Council.

 Recent Articles by Liberty J. Weyandt